TaliBytes/ClipHist/README.md

 3. Enable the service by running `sudo systemctl enable ClipHist.service` then start it with `sudo systemctl start ClipHist.service`
 4. Verify the service is working by running using `systemctl status ClipHist.service` and view logs using `journalctl -u ClipHist.service`

-If you make a change to the program, run `sudo systemctl restart ClipHist.service`.
+If you make a change to the program, run `sudo systemctl daemon-reload && systemctl restart ClipHist.service`.

 #### B. Setup Super Paste Shortcut